module Uwt_io:sig..end

 channel.
 Size of buffer must conform to limitations described

-in Uwt_io.set_default_buffer_size
+in Uwt_io.set_default_buffer_size.

 When this argument is not present, a new internal buffer of default